 Fibroid size can affect your fibroid symptoms.

 Fibroids are very diverse.
-There are different types of fibroids, and women can have anywhere from one to many of them.
+There are different types of fibroids, and women can have anywhere from one to multiple fibroids.
 Fibroid size can also vary, ranging from the size of an apple seed to the size of a watermelon.

 How fibroids grow